LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

 to implement in JCATS and easy to train.
 Training this scenario in JCATS took 2 minutes and 300 thousands steps.

+A few training runs in the course of less than one hour enabled us to find a good training configuration for the JCATS training shot, thanks to Abmarl's GridWorld Simulation Framework.

 Decision Field Analysis
 ```````````````````````